learn-co-students/js-hoisting-readme-v-000/README.md

 Make sure you run the tests in `spec/hoisiting_spec.js`.
 You'll be coding your solutions in `hoisting.js`.
 You'll find a bunch of pre-written broken code.
 Your job is to fix the code to pass the tests.

++ Use your knowledge of variable hoisting to get the function `callMe` to return `"maybe"`.

++ Use your function hoisting expertise to fix the function `thisIsCrazy` to `console.log` the string `"hey!!!"`.

++ Fix the code inside the function `sayMyName` to get the function to print out to the console `"Kristin"`.

 ## Resources

 + [Jon Grover's Hoisting Video](https://www.youtube.com/watch?v=nmlJIOnahBA&list=PLj148bJp5wiwI0291sD0vdXiwn1u6aQkc&index=3)